 8,5% (3 out of 35) are overseas territories belonging to the United Kingdom → Anguilla, Bermuda and the Cayman Islands.

 The information outlines efforts by countries and territories to improve health processes and public health policies by incorporating technology.
+We’ve done our best to set categories based on themes uncovered.

 Do you want to be added to the list?
 Contact Us and we’ll add you, or you’re welcome to fill out the short form at the bottom of the map (in English and in Spanish) about your Latin American or Caribbean digital health example.
 We plan to add as many examples as possible.
 We’d love to see more information from NGOs, local groups, the private sector, etc.